British beer brands: Famous British beer brand logos

 Sharp's Brewery Logo

-While the dominance of Doom Bar is evident, contributing to a staggering 90% of the brewery’s sales, Sharp’s Brewery is by no means a one-trick pony.
-They’ve brewed a delightful spectrum of ales, with notable mentions like the Sea Fury and Cornish Coaster.
-Demonstrating its deep-rooted influence in British culture, the Doom Bar Bitter proudly held the prestigious Cambridge and Oxford boat race sponsorship from 2008 to 2012.
+Sharp’s Brewery, located in the picturesque lowlands of St. Minver in Cornwall, came into being in 1994 thanks to its founder, Bill Sharp.
+When the sands of time-shifted, the baton of ownership was passed to Molson Coors.
+The brewery’s legacy has remained intact, and its flagship ale, Doom Bar, has gained immense popularity.
+This favorite brew is on the menus of many British pubs and restaurants.
+While the dominance of Doom Bar is obvious, accounting for a staggering 90% of the brewery’s sales, Sharp’s Brewery is by no means a one-trick pony.
+They produce a range of delicious ales, notable among them Sea Fury and Cornish Coaster.
+Demonstrating its deep influence on British culture, Doom Bar Bitter proudly sponsored the prestigious Cambridge and Oxford boat races from 2008 to 2012.

-A brand’s identity is often encapsulated in its logo, and Sharp’s Brewery is no exception.
-Emblazoned on their premier beers, including the iconic Doom Bar, Sharp’s emblem stands out with its elegant serif wordmark.
-The design is characterized by its crisp edges and a pristine white font.
-Its simplicity radiates sophistication, fitting for a brand that has carved out a significant niche in the competitive beer world.
+A brand’s personality is often embodied in its logo, and Sharp’s Brewery is no exception.
+Featured on their top beers, including the iconic Doom Bar, Sharp’s emblem stands out with an elegant serif wordmark.
+The design features crisp edges and a flawless white font.
+Its simplicity radiates sophistication, which is just right for a brand that has carved out a significant niche in the competitive world of beer.

 Thornbridge